 At Higham, we will help children to be motivated to participate in a variety of sports through quality teaching that is engaging and fun.
 From our carefully designed lessons, our children learn to take responsibility for their own health and fitness, enjoy the success of competitive sport and develop detailed knowledge and skills across the full breadth of the PE curriculum.
-Some of our units are often themed with strong cross-curricular links to other subjects or topics such as Romans; this helps to make the learning memorable and ultimately creating a higher level of engagement and understanding.
+Some of our units (especially dance) are often themed with strong cross-curricular links to other subjects or topics such as Romans or robots; this helps to make the learning memorable and ultimately creating a higher level of engagement and understanding.
 We will equip our children with the necessary skills and a love for sport so they will hopefully grow up to live happy and healthy lives, utilising the skills and knowledge acquired through PE lessons.

 Unfortunately not the ones with chocolate chips.

 Our cookies ensure you get the best experience on our website.